SocietyForArtisticResearch/rc-pandoc-help/09-footnotes.md

 1. Open the original text or HTML object that has the link to the footnote.
 2. Create a new footnote (with the required settings) next to the old one.
 Select __duplicate existing footnote__ from __type__ menu.
 Be sure to give it a unique name.
-3. Remove the old footnote link form the Text or HTML object.
+3. Remove the old footnote link from the Text or HTML object.